Several pairs of eyes dedicated to each project

 Health Education Technical Consultant

-As a Registered Dietician, Katharine has over 20 years experience in nutrition and community health.
-She has held a variety of senior management positions in both the public and private sectors including Director of Nutrition and Health Promotion (North York Public Health Department), Director of Policy, Planning and Communications (Scarborough Health Department) and Manager of Government Affairs (Kraft Foods).
+As a Registered Dietitian, Katharine has over 20 years’ experience in nutrition and community health.
+She has held a variety of senior management positions in both the public and private sectors, including Director of Nutrition and Health Promotion (North York Public Health Department), Director of Policy, Planning and Communications (Scarborough Health Department) and Manager of Government Affairs (Kraft Foods).

-Significant achievements include being selected for the first North American Public Health Delegation to visit the Republic of China and receiving the Association of Local Official Health Agencies’ ‘Distinguished Service Award’ in recognition of outstanding contributions to public health in Ontario.
+Significant achievements include being selected for the first North American Public Health Delegation to visit the Republic of China and receiving the Association of Local Official Health Agencies’ “Distinguished Service Award” in recognition of outstanding contributions to public health in Ontario.
 Katharine has also applied her nutrition and health promotion expertise to the classroom, teaching at both the undergraduate and graduate levels (Master of Health Science program) at the Universities of Toronto and Guelph.
-Katharine holds a Bachelor of Education from the University of Birmingham, Bachelor of Applied Arts (Food Science and Nutrition) from Ryerson Polytechnical University and Master of Health Science from the University of Toronto.
+Katharine holds a Bachelor of Education from the University of Birmingham, Bachelor of Applied Arts (food science and nutrition) from Ryerson University and Master of Health Science from the University of Toronto.

 Susan Rosenstein MA